-The currencies in which these transactions are primarily denominated are USD, EUR, GBP and CNY.
+The currencies in which these transactions are primarily denominated are USD, Euro and GBP.

-The group's treasury risk management policy is to take out forward exchange contracts, to cover both committed and anticipated exposures.
+The group's treasury risk management policy is to take out forward exchange contracts, to cover committed exposures and anticipated exposures.

-The impact of a 10% strengthening or weakening of the currency against the USD, EUR, GBP and CNY with all other variables held constant is disclosed in note 28.2.
+The impact of a 10% strengthening or weakening of the currency against the USD, Euro and GBP with all other variables held constant is disclosed in note 29.2.
 The effect of this movement is based on the outstanding forward foreign exchange contracts held by the group at year-end.